Mono Hot Springs: Recreation

 The Sierra National Forest's Mono Hot Springs Campground is located adjacent to the springs and resort, on the river.
 The Mono Creek Campground, is in the vicinity to the north, on a meadow along Mono Creek.
 Ward Lake and Jackass Meadow Campgrounds in the area.

 Mono Hot Springs is a trailhead for hiking trails to local mountains, a volcanic plug, lakes, and to reach the Ansel Adams Wilderness area on the north and John Muir Wilderness area on the east.

 Natural history

 Large rounded rock formations of Sierra granite predominate the terrain, rising above the vegetation and river.

 Flora

 The Mono Hot Springs Evening-primrose, Camissonia sierrae subsp. alticola, is endemic and limited to this area and several sites in Yosemite National Park.
 It is listed on the California Native Plant Society Inventory of Rare and Endangered Plants of California.

-Predominant trees in the surrounding forest include Sierra lodgepole pines (Pinus contorta) and Ponderosa pines (Pinus ponderosa).
+Predominant trees in the surrounding forest include Sierra lodgepole pines (Pinus contorta subsp. murrayana) and Ponderosa pines (Pinus ponderosa).